Cephalowat/PSFalcon/README.md

 # Responses

-PowerShell objects are generated as you use PSFalcon commands.
-The members of the response object can be referenced to retrieve specific data.
+PowerShell objects are generated in response to PSFalcon commands:

 ```powershell
 PS> Get-CsHostId